void-linux/xbps/README.md

 > The `-f, --force` option can be used to forcefully register a package into the repository index, even if the same version is already registered.

- * Clean [-c, --clean]: cleans the index of the specified repository removing outdated or invalid entries (unexistent packages, unmatched hashes, etc):
+ * Clean [-c, --clean]: cleans the index of the specified repository by removing outdated or invalid entries (nonexistent packages, unmatched hashes, etc):

         $ xbps-rindex -c /path/to/repository